giecli/Kirkkosaari/README.md

 # Kirkkosaari

-This repository contains MATLAB(R) code for optimizing borehole heat exchanger models for the use of the Kirkkosaari project.
+This repository contains MATLAB® code for the use of the Kirkkosaari project.

 ## COMSOL vs. EED